-- Arrive to your transplant center. - Meet with the BMT RN Coordinator for education. - Complete medical evaluation with BMT team. - After completing evaluation studies and obtaining insurance authorization, schedule an appointment to sign consent forms. - For allogeneic patients with sibling donors: sibling donors will have tests to see if they're a match and, if so, will need to sign consents. - Receive placement of a central venous catheter. - Stay active by walking or other mild exercise as suggested by your doctor. - Ask questions and talk with staff regarding any concerns.
+- Arrive at your transplant center. - Meet with the BMT RN coordinator for education. - · Complete medical evaluation with BMT team. - After completing evaluation studies and obtaining insurance authorization, schedule an appointment to sign consent forms. - Receive placement of a central venous catheter, which collects your cells from you. - Stay active by walking or other mild exercise as suggested by your doctor. - Ask questions and talk with staff regarding any concerns.